-2021 continued to be under the sign of the global pandemic with COVID-19 but also in the sign of perseverance, persistence and the need for economic recovery, so in 2021 the Bank continued to be a financial partner of trust of companies and citizens by offering financial solutions, products and services and their adaptation to the needs and appetites of customers.
-All these business activities were successfully implemented by the Bank because from the very beginning of the crisis, it intensively helped the team through expressed protection measures, prevention of the spread of the virus in the organizational units and assistance to the employees who were infected with the virus.
+2021 continued to be marked by the global COVID-19 pandemic, but also marked by perseverance, persistence and the need for economic recovery, so in 2021, the Bank continued to be a financial partner of trust of companies and citizens by offering financial solutions, products and services and their adaptation to the needs and appetites of customers.
+All these business activities were successfully implemented by the Bank because from the very beginning of the crisis, it intensively helped the team through implemented protection measures, prevention of the spread of the virus in the organizational units and assistance to the employees who were infected with the virus.